The following In-house Advisor practice note provides comprehensive and up to date legal information covering:

 What special rules are important to agricultural lending in your jurisdiction?

 Describe any rules relating to public control of farm property in your jurisdiction.
-What enacted leg
+What enacted legislation governs them?

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.